Shapley-based Data Valuation for LLM Alignment via Sequential Preference Optimization: Application to Shapley-based Data Valuation

-For evaluation, we use two scalar reward models from the RLHF literature \cite{yang2024rewards}, one trained to measure \emph{helpfulness} and the other to measure \emph{harmlessness}.
-For each coalition model $\hat{\pi}_S$, we generate responses to $128$ prompts drawn from UltraFeedback examples whose sources are disjoint from our $4$ training subsets (the \emph{unused} portion of UltraFeedback \cite{cui2023ultrafeedback}), and define $v(\hat{\pi}_S)$ as the average reward over these prompts.
-Figure \ref{fig:shapley_2d} shows the resulting approximate Shapley values, plotting each data source in the plane defined by its Shapley value under the helpfulness reward (x-axis) and under the harmlessness reward (y-axis). \paragraph{Remark.} In our experiments, we evaluate $v(\hat{\pi}_S)$ for all $2^n$ coalitions, so \eqref{eq:shapley_approximation} is exact given the coalition models $\{\hat{\pi}_S\}_S$.
+The computational gain comes from replacing coalition‑specific alignments with inference‑time coalition reconstructions, thereby reducing the number of fine‑tunings required from exponential ($2^n$) to linear ($n$).

+\emph{Remark.} We evaluate $v(\hat{\pi}_S)$ for all $2^n$ coalitions, so \eqref{eq:shapley_approximation} is exact given the coalition models $\{\hat{\pi}_S\}_S$.
 At larger scales, our contribution can complement standard Shapley approximations.
-Once coalition utilities can be queried cheaply via our proposed instance of \emph{language model arithmetic}, one can further subsample coalitions using Monte Carlo permutation sampling \cite{maleki2013, ghorbani2019, jia2019b} or a regression trick \cite{lundberg2017} to reduce the number of inference calls from $2^n$ to a polynomial in the number of data sources.
+Once coalition utilities can be cheaply queried via our proposed reconstruction rule, one can further subsample coalitions using Monte Carlo permutation sampling \cite{maleki2013, ghorbani2019, jia2019b}, thereby reducing the number of inference calls from $2^n$ to a polynomial in the number of data sources.